geobreed/zettelnotes/resource/Planet Money/2008/09/p(080917) 2 Naked Short Selling, Meet Moral Hazard.md

 		- Chairman Cox testifying at the Senate Committee on Banking, Housing and Urban Affairs announcing his first and only emergency action as SEC chairman.
 		- order to enhance protection against naked short selling
 			- a bit different than regular short selling, profiting from downward movement of stock
+			- regular short selling
+				- 1 borrow stock,
-			- first borrow stock, sell those borrowed stock, after downward movement, buying again at lower price, and then return the stock.
+				- 2 sell those borrowed stock,
+				- after downward movement,
+				- 4 buying again at lower price,
+				- 5 and then return the stock.
-			- naked short sell is the same except skipping the borrowing part.
+			- naked short sell is the same except skipping the borrowing part,
+				- 1 not borrowing stock,
+				- 2 selling none existing stock,
+				- after downward movement,
+				- 4 buying other stock at lower price,
+				- 5 and then deliver the stock to the recipient in no 2.
-			- like selling a car without having one.
+			- like selling an item you don't own
+			- it's a relic of the past of stock characteristic
+			- about the difficulty to transfer rights that making 'not providing product at the time of sale' more permissible

 ----
 # Article